xavierpayne/awme/README.md

 * Python 2.6
 * Flask
 * uwsgi
-* nginex (or some other compatible server
+* nginx (or some other compatible server

 What is the license
 -------------------